Prescription Drug and Heroin Epidemic

 Right now, 2.1 million Americans abuse prescription pain relievers, yet only 1 in 10 gets treated.
 I believe we must make substance abuse treatment more accessible and affordable for anyone who makes the courageous decision to get help.
-That is why in the 114th Congress, Congresswoman Marcia Fudge (OH-11) and I introduced the Breaking Addiction Act.
-This bill establishes a demonstration project to study the impact of allowing Medicaid reimbursement for substance abuse treatment in community-based Institutions for Mental Diseases.
-In response, the Akron City Council passed a resolution expressing their support for the Breaking Addiction Act.
+That is why Congresswoman Marcia Fudge (OH-11) and I have introduced the Breaking Addiction Act, which would increase access to treatment by repealing the archaic IMD Exclusion once and for all and opens up treatment for those men and women who need it.

 Expand Treatment and Recovery for Infants, Pregnant Women

 We need to make sure we are doing everything in our power to protect the most vulnerable and innocent victims of this epidemic – infants.
 That is why I cosponsored the Protecting Our Infants Act, which creates a report on prenatal opioid abuse and neonatal abstinence syndrome, and develops strategies to address gaps in research and programs.
-I also cosponsored the Improving Treatment for Pregnant and Postpartum Women Act, which reauthorizes the residential treatment programs for pregnant and postpartum women.
+I was proud this legislation became law in 2015.

 More on Prescription Drug and Heroin Epidemic

 Youngstown, OH – Congressman Tim Ryan (OH-13) today announced $348,331 to Summit County to expand substance abuse treatment capacity in adult treatment drug courts and adult tribal healing to wellness courts.
 The funding comes from the Substance Abuse and Mental Health Services Administration (SAMHSA).